Admission Requirements for All Applicants

 • Students are required to earn a ‘B’ grade or higher in ALL PLU coursework

-The final deadline to be considered for Nursing Direct Admission is January 15, 2024.
+The deadline to be considered for Nursing Direct Admission is December 1, 2025 (Early Action II).

-Those not offered direct admission may still complete the pre-nursing coursework during their first two years and PLU, and apply to the School of Nursing during their sophomore year.
+Those not offered direct admission may still complete the pre-nursing coursework during their first two years at PLU, and apply to the School of Nursing during their sophomore year.

 Questions?